fstk5/cypat-linux-checklist/README.md

 ### Non-Scriptable actions

-- Check for unauthorized accounts and remove them using `sudo userdel username`
+- Check for unauthorized accounts and remove them using `sudo userdel username` or the settings GUI.
 - Check for unauthorized administrator accounts and strip admin permissions using one of two methods
+  1. Use the Settings app to change permissions.
-  1. Recommended: `sudo gpasswd -d username group` (if it's an unauthorized admin, use `sudo` as the group.)
+  2. Recommended for command-line: `sudo gpasswd -d username group` (if it's an unauthorized admin, use `sudo` as the group.)
-  2. Advanced: `sudo nano /etc/groups`
+  3. Advanced: `sudo nano /etc/groups`
-- Check insecure administrator passwords and change them using `sudo passwd username`
+- Check insecure administrator passwords and change them using `sudo passwd username` or use the GUI.
 - Disable guest account (GUI)
-- Create any new groups or accounts with `sudo groupadd group` or `sudo useradd username`
+- Create any new groups or accounts with `sudo groupadd group`, `sudo useradd username`, or the Settings app.
   - For new accounts, make sure to use `sudo passwd -e username` to force a change on login.
   - Also, for adding a user to a group, use `sudo gpasswd -a username group`